Fixed-Support Wasserstein Barycenters: Computational Hardness and Fast Algorithm: Computational Hardness

 \subsection{Combinatorial techniques}

-We present some classical results in combinatorial optimization and graph theory.
-The first one is celebrated Ghouila-Houri's characterization theorem~\citep{Ghouila-1962-Caracterisation}. \begin{definition} A totally unimodular (TU) matrix is one for which every square submatrix has determinant $-1$, $0$ or $1$. \end{definition} \begin{proposition}[Ghouila-Houri] A $\{-1, 0, 1\}$-valued matrix $A \in \br^{m \times n}$ is totally unimodular if and only if for each set $I \subseteq [m]$ there is a partition $I_1, I_2$ of $I$ such that

-\end{proposition} The second result~\citep[Theorem~1, Chapter 15]{Berge-2001-Theory} shows that the incidence matrices of directed graphs and 2-colorable undirected graphs are totally unimodular. \begin{proposition} Let $A$ be a $\{-1, 0, 1\}$-valued matrix. $A$ is totally unimodular if each column contains at most two nonzero entries and all rows are partitioned into two sets $I_1$ and $I_2$ such that: If two nonzero entries of a column have the same sign, they are in different sets.
-If these two entries have different signs, they are in the same set. \end{proposition} Finally, we provide a simple characterization of the constraint matrix arising in a minimum-cost flow problem. \begin{definition} The minimum-cost flow problem finds the cheapest possible way of sending a certain amount of flow through a flow network.
+We present some classical results in combinatorial optimization and graph theory, including Ghouila-Houri's celebrated characterization theorem~\citep{Ghouila-1962-Caracterisation}. \begin{definition} A totally unimodular (TU) matrix is one for which every square submatrix has determinant $-1$, $0$ or $1$. \end{definition} \begin{proposition}[Ghouila-Houri] A $\{-1, 0, 1\}$-valued matrix $A \in \br^{m \times n}$ is TU if and only if for each $I \subseteq [m]$ there is a partition $I = I_1 \cup I_2$ so that $\sum_{i \in I_1} a_{ij} - \sum_{i \in I_2} a_{ij} \in \{-1, 0, 1\}$ for $j \in [n]$. \end{proposition} The second result~\citep[Theorem~1, Chapter 15]{Berge-2001-Theory} shows that the incidence matrices of directed graphs and 2-colorable undirected graphs are TU. \begin{proposition} Let $A$ be a $\{-1, 0, 1\}$-valued matrix.
+Then $A$ is TU if each column contains at most two nonzero entries and all rows are partitioned into two sets $I_1$ and $I_2$ such that: If two nonzero entries of a column have the same sign, they are in different sets.
+If these two entries have different signs, they are in the same set. \end{proposition} Finally, we characterize the constraint matrix arising in a MCF problem. \begin{definition} The MCF problem finds the cheapest possible way of sending a certain amount of flow through a flow network.
 Formally,

-The flow network $G = (V, E)$ is a directed graph $G = (V, E)$ with a source vertex $s \in V$ and a sink vertex $t \in V$, where each edge $(u, v) \in E$ has capacity $c(u,v) > 0$, flow $f(u,v) \geq 0$ and cost $a(u, v)$, with most minimum-cost flow algorithms supporting edges with negative costs.
+The flow network $G = (V, E)$ is a directed graph $G = (V, E)$ with a source vertex $s \in V$ and a sink vertex $t \in V$, where each edge $(u, v) \in E$ has capacity $c(u,v) > 0$, flow $f(u,v) \geq 0$ and cost $a(u, v)$, with most MCF algorithms supporting edges with negative costs.
 The cost of sending this flow along an edge $(u, v)$ is $f(u,v) \cdot a(u,v)$.
 The problem requires an amount of flow $d$ to be sent from source $s$ to sink $t$.
-The definition of the problem is to minimize the total cost of the flow over all edges. \end{definition} \begin{proposition} The constraint matrix arising in a minimum-cost flow problem is totally unimodular and its rows are categorized into a single set using Proposition~\ref{Prop:TUM}. \end{proposition}
+The definition of the problem is to minimize the total cost of the flow over all edges. \end{definition} \begin{proposition} The constraint matrix arising in a MCF problem is TU and its rows are categorized into a single set using Proposition~\ref{Prop:TUM}. \end{proposition} \begin{proof} The standard LP representation of the MCF problem is